ThomasCarroll/htqc/r_course/introToR_Session1.md

 In R, special objects (S3 or S4 objects) can be created which have methods associated to them.
 The result from var.test is an object of class **htest**.

-Since we have come across this before, in order to discover its structure we can use the **str()** function with the object of interest as the argument.
+Since we have not come across this before, in order to discover its structure we can use the **str()** function with the object of interest as the argument.
 ***

 ```r